danstis/rmstale/README.md

 Want to contribute?
 Great:
 * Fork the repo using the Fork button at the top right of the GitHub repo.
-* Clone the repo to your development machine, note the dependancies for this project are as follows:
+* Clone the repo to your development machine, note the dependencies for this project are as follows:
 	* Go version 1.8 or above
 	* Go dep for dependency management - https://github.com/golang/dep
 * Create a new branch for the feature that you want to contribute.